rtfeldman/lambdaconf-2015-elm-workshop/README.md

 * `elm-package --version` (This is the Elm package manager.
 It should be on version 0.5)
 * `elm-repl --version` (This is the Elm REPL.
 It should be on version 0.4)
 * `elm-reactor --version` (This is the Elm Reactor, aka Time Traveling Debugger.
 It should be on version 0.3.1)

+### More Materials Coming Soon!

+By 11am Sunday there will be plenty more here. :)